plockaby/plockaby/README.md

 A few areas where I specialize:

 * Database design and optimization, specifically on PostgreSQL, but also other databases like Cassandra, Redis, and SQLite.
 * Data processing and pipeline building, specifically in Python.
 (Though I started with Perl for many, many years.)
-I've also worked in Java, JavaScript, and PHP.
+I have been writing Golang recently, too.
+I've also worked in Java, JavaScript, and PHP in the past.
 * Building out cloud environments with Terraform including networking, specifically on AWS and Google Cloud.
 * Kubernetes administration and application development and deployment.
 * Infrastructure coordination and automation, particularly with Terraform, Ansible, and Python.